 If you smoke, consider your skin as another reason to quit.

 Your skin is made up of cells that need water to function well.
-The connection to drinking water and having healthy skin is still ongoing, but at least one 2015 study concluded there’s a strong link between drinking more water and having healthier skin.
+The connection to drinking water and having healthy skin is still ongoing, but concluded there’s a strong link between drinking more water and having healthier skin.

 Aim for at least eight 8-ounce glasses of water per day.